wolfgangmm/existdb-langserver/README.md

 | password | Password of the user                                             | empty                   |
 | root     | the root collection corresponding to the workspace on the server | "/db"                   |

+The extension requires a helper package to be installed on the eXist instance.
+As soon as you open a file which activates the extension, it will automatically check if the helper package is present.
+If not, a popup should appear, asking if the helper package should be installed.

 ## Syncing Directories to the Server

 The extension includes a task provider, which automatically registers a sync task for a workspace if the `.existdb.json` configuration defines sync settings.
 Any change will be immediately uploaded to the corresponding target collection in the database.
 This means you can work on the files in the file system as you would usually do.